The birthplace of Halloween

 The west’s awake

 Rathcroghan was the seat of Royalty in the West of Ireland for nearly 2000 years.
 It is identified as the site of Cruachan, the traditional capital of the Connachta.
 Here, you can explore Irish history through the ages; walk the land of Celtic Warrior Queen Maeve, see where the great bulls fought their epic battle in the Cattle Raid of Cooley, follow the Druid’s quest for knowledge to the sacred triple spring of healing, stand where the Gaelic Kings stood to fight invading tyranny and receive their rightful crowns.
-For more on the cattle raid and its source material, The Táin, look out for Horseslips The Táin album or Thomas Kinsella’s translation of The Táin.
+For more on the cattle raid and its source material, The Táin, we recommend listening to The Irish Folklore Commission’s podcast about it on Spotify.

 Of particular interest to us though is the famed Cave of Cats or Oweynagat, south-west of Rathcroghan Mound.
 It is a souterrain beneath an old road leading into a dark, narrow limestone cave.
 This cave was believed to be a gateway to the otherworld with many creatures emerging that generally caused havoc across the country.
 The name Oweynagat means “cave of the cats”, which could refer to the large wild cats which the Ulster champions must fight in the tale of “Bricrius Feast“.